 The case of Aharon Appelfeld is very particular.
 He existed at a confluence of social, psychological and political pressures.
-He grew up in Czernowitz in a multilingual environment, where "cultures came together."
+He grew up in Czernowitz in a multilingual environment, where “cultures came together.”
 He was subject to deep psychological trauma and conflated the German language with the Nazis who committed heinous acts against him and his family.
 And he arrived in Palestine shortly before the formation of the State of Israel in 1948, when the government implemented policies to promote the use of Hebrew as the official language.
-As a consequence, Appelfeld has spoken Hebrew and produced his works in Hebrew for the past seventy years.
-This represents the disappearance of an element of his identity, and it is this notion which preoccupies me: is it really possible to forget the language which we grew up speaking — the language in which we, as kids, said our first words, externalized our first experiences and constructed our subjective reality?
+As a consequence, Appelfeld has spoken Hebrew and produced his works in Hebrew for the past 70 years.
+This represents the disappearance of an element of his identity, and it is this notion which preoccupies me: Is it really possible to forget the language which we grew up speaking — the language in which we, as kids, said our first words, externalized our first experiences and constructed our subjective reality?
 This appears to have happened to Appelfeld under extraordinary conditions, but can it also happen under more normal conditions?

 “Language is the soul and the spirit of things.”
 (Haviva Pedaya)

 How Is It Possible To Forget A Language?